Let’s talk choir formations

 What choir formations are available to us and how should we select the best formation for a particular space?
 Let’s break the decision down into two sections: position and spacing.

 In a traditional “classical” SATB choir (for want of a better term) the singers usually stand in sections according to voice part.
 The most common arrangement of voice parts is, in my experience, STBA, which looks like this:

-One advantage of an STBA arrangement is that the higher and lower voices (both men and women) are next to each other.
+One advantage of an STBA arrangement is that the higher (soprano & tenor) and lower (alto and bass) voices are next to each other.
 The men are in the centre which can be helpful for choirs with a greater number of women than men.
 It’s also useful to have the tenors and basses together if the choir is singing any SAB arrangements.

 Less favoured, but still quite common is SA at the front, TB at the back.
 I’ve seen this formation when choirs are singing in spaces that are deeper than they are wide.
 It makes sense in terms of the sight lines of the choir as the men tend to be taller than the women, on average, but it’s pretty terrible sound-wise as the lower parts have to travel over the top of the upper.
 I also know from experience (being tall, I always get sent to the back!) that being at the back of several rows of bodies can be pretty unsatisfying for the singers.

 With antiphonal music (effectively two choirs in one, an example is Belshazzer’s Feast by William Walton), you might arrange the choir so as to maximise the effect – STBAABTS.